davidkim9299/Project/README.md

 # MAR 22th

   #Start building Android Application using Kotlin

-  #Created first page.
+   - Start to learn Kotlin
+   - Since developers have used Java to build android app, Kotlin has really similar grammar and structure with Java
+   - Study to undestand what Kotlin is
+   - Created first page of the app
+   - Image will not be displayed when it has too many pixels
+   - Put test image to display in device. and it works.

   #Print app name and put [start] button whcih let user starts explorer the app

 # MAR 23th

   #Created second page -> divided two parts now on
+   - Learn how to move to next page using 'button'

-  #When user click [start] button at the first page, the second page showed up.
+   - When user click [start] button at the first page, the second page showed up.

   #This page is divided by two parts wich represent 'frequency wave' and 'sound from nature'